iMicknl/python-sagemcom-api/README.md

-# python-sagemcom-api
+# Sagemcom API Client in Python

-(Unofficial) Python client to interact with SagemCom F@st routers via internal API's.
+(Unofficial) async Python client to interact with Sagemcom F@st routers via internal API's.
 This client offers helper functions to retrieve common used functions, but also offers functionality to do custom requests via XPATH notation.

 Python 3.7+ required.

 ## Features

-- Retrieve detailed information of Sagemcom F@st device
+- Retrieve detailed information of your Sagemcom F@st device
 - Retrieve connected devices (wifi and ethernet)
 - Reboot Sagemcom F@st device
+- Retrieve and set all values of your Sagemcom F@st device

 ## Supported devices